MarkMarsh/ruby-on-rails-test/README.md

 ## To Do

-* Work on presentation - html & css (use bootstrap?)
+* Work on presentation
+  - html & css (use bootstrap?)
+  - add facility to submit a file directly from the main page
 * Add validation (check file exists)
-* Add other file types
+* Add other file file storage types (S3 etc)
 * Add a file picker for local file system
-* Configure sidekiq to get the Redis location from the environment
 * Document running in production mode
 * Test running with distributed workers
 * Use a "proper" database